kiwibrowser/src.next/README.md

 In "chromium" branch you can find a replica of the Chromium repository.

+  - Workflows starting with "Any branch:" can be used on any branch of your choice.
-  - Workflows starting with "Kiwi:" are executed on the branch "kiwi".
+  - Workflows starting with "Kiwi:" are meant to be used on the branch "kiwi".
-  - Workflows starting with "Chromium:" are executed on the branch "chromium".
+  - Workflows starting with "Chromium:" are meant to be used on the branch "chromium".

 To keep the size of the repository small, we replicate only the files that are changed in Kiwi Browser.